Morphing tree drawings in a small 3D grid: Morphing through lifting paths

 \underline{The induction step:}

 By induction hypothesis every $T'(v)$ for internal vertex $v$ lies in position needed before \lift{P_i} procedure.
-After Step 5 all internal vertices have canonical $x, y$-coordinates with respect to vertex $v_1$ and after Step 6 --- canonical $z$-coordinates with respect to $v_1$ also.
-Steps 7 and 8 guarantee that $T'(v_j), j = 1, \ldots, m$ are in canonical position with respect to to their roots rotated to horizontal plane in positive $x$-direction.
-Steps 1 and 8 are mutually inverse planar morphs for every $T'(v_j), 1 \le j \le m$ which means that canonical coordinates with respect to the roots will remain the same after Step 8 but in horizontal direction.
+After Step 5 all internal vertices have the canonical $x, y$-coordinates with respect to vertex $v_1$ and after Step 6 --- the canonical $z$-coordinates with respect to $v_1$ also.
+Steps 7 and 8 guarantee that $T'(v_j), j = 1, \ldots, m$ are in the canonical position with respect to to their roots rotated to horizontal plane in positive $x$-direction.
+Steps 1 and 8 are mutually inverse planar morphs for every $T'(v_j), 1 \le j \le m$ which means that the canonical coordinates with respect to the roots will remain the same after Step 8 but in the horizontal direction.

-Step 9 lifts subtrees of internal vertices into vertical canonical position and $T(v_1)$ is in canonical position with respect to vertex $v_1$.
-Steps 10-13 move $T(v_1)$ along with $v_1$, so after \lift{P} procedure $T(v_1)$ is in canonical position with respect to $v_1$.
+Step 9 lifts subtrees of internal vertices into vertical canonical position and $T(v_1)$ is in the canonical position with respect to vertex $v_1$.
+Steps 10-13 move $T(v_1)$ along with $v_1$, so after \lift{P} procedure $T(v_1)$ is in the canonical position with respect to $v_1$.

-Steps 10, 11, 13 place $v_1$ in canonical $xy$-position with respect to $v_0$ and Step 12 makes it $y$-canonical.
-So after Step 13 old $T'(v_0)$ along with new edge $(v_0, v_1)$ and subtree $T(v_1)$ is in canonical position with respect to $v_0$.
+Steps 10, 11, 13 place $v_1$ in the canonical $xy$-position with respect to $v_0$ and Step 12 makes it $y$-canonical.
+So after Step 13 old $T'(v_0)$ along with new edge $(v_0, v_1)$ and subtree $T(v_1)$ is in the canonical position with respect to $v_0$.

-As for the other vertices in X0Y, their lifted subtrees had not moved during \lift{P} procedure and are in canonical positions with respect to their roots by induction hypothesis.
+As for the other vertices in the $XY_0$, their lifted subtrees had not moved during \lift{P} procedure and are in the canonical positions with respect to their roots by induction hypothesis.